Bylaws

 6.07.
 Annual Meeting.
 The annual meeting of the Board of Directors shall be held each year, at such time and place as the Board of Directors may determine for the transaction of such business as shall come before the meeting.

 6.10.
 Quorum.
-Except as otherwise provided by statute or by these Bylaws, one-half (1/2) of the total number of directors shall be required to constitute a quorum for the transaction of business at any meeting, and the act of a majority of the directors present at any duly-held meeting at which a quorum is present shall be the act of the Board of Directors.
+Except as otherwise provided by statute or by these Bylaws, one-half (1/2) of the total number of directors shall be required to constitute a quorum for the transaction of business at any meeting, and the act of a majority of the directors present at any duly held meeting at which a quorum is present shall be the act of the Board of Directors.
 In the absence of a quorum, a majority of the directors present may adjourn a meeting from time to time until a quorum is present.
 Notice of any adjourned meeting need not be given, other than by announcement at the meeting at which adjournment is taken.
 If a quorum is present when a duly called or held meeting is convened, the directors present may continue to transact business until adjournment, even though the withdrawal of directors originally present leaves less than the number otherwise required for a quorum.

 6.11.
 Voting.
 All matters shall be decided by a majority vote of those directors present, except as otherwise provided by these Bylaws.
 Each director shall be entitled to one vote.